 Guadalupe has been mentored by prestigious modern, nineteenth-century, and baroque cello masters, and is especially grateful for the encouragement received from mentors Rafael Ramos and Markku Luolajan-Mikkola.
 She has appeared as a soloist at the Fabulous Fringe concert series of the Utrecht Early Music Festival (NL), the Bergheim Cello Solo Festival (DE), the BRQ Vantaa Festival (FI), the American Beethoven Center (US), the Soiva Akatemia Festival (FI), the Aino Ackté Festival (FI), Sibafest (FI), among others.
-Upcoming engagements include classical-romantic music for cello and fortepiano at key venues in Europe, Russia, and the US.
+Upcoming engagements include classical-romantic music for cello and fortepiano at key venues in Europe and Russia.
 Guadalupe is an artist for Mediaset TV International and Iberia with the program ‘Musical Cities,’ and recently released her debut album with the complete cello works by Gabrielli and Scarlatti for Alba Records, which has already been critically acclaimed.
 She is currently preparing the recording of the complete cello works by Mendelssohn with pianist Olga Andryushchenko.
 Guadalupe also plays at times with the Helsinki Baroque Orchestra and various professional early-music ensembles.
 In earlier years she was selected as principal cellist for the youth orchestras in the communities of Madrid and Valencia, and in the city of Oviedo (Spain).